-The European Court of Human Rights ("ECHR") has described the prohibition on arbitrary detention contained in the European Convention of Human Rights to re-quire release once detention ceases to be reasonable, and has ruled that the judicial officer before whom the arrested person appears must review the circumstances mitigating for or against detention, to decide by reference to legal criteria whether there are reasons to justify detention, and to order release if there are no such reasons.18 Furthermore, according to the ECHR, "continued detention can be justified in a given case only if there are specific indications of a genuine requirement of public interest which, notwithstanding the presumption of innocence, outweigh the rule The same prohibition against arbitrary detention is contained in the Universal Dec-laration of Human Rights ("Universal Declaration")20 and the International Cov-enant on Civil and Political Rights ("ICCPR")21 Even under Russian criminal law, I understand, pretrial detention is supposed to be exceptional, and is only sanctioned if it is impossible to find alternative means to guarantee appearance at trial.22
+The European Court of Human Rights ("ECHR") has described the prohibition on arbitrary detention contained in the European Convention of Human Rights to require release once detention ceases to be reasonable, and has ruled that the judicial officer before whom the arrested person appears must review the circumstances mitigating for or against detention, to decide by reference to legal criteria whether there are reasons to justify detention, and to order release if there are no such reasons.
+18 Furthermore, according to the ECHR, "continued detention can be justified in a given case only if there are specific indications of a genuine requirement of publications. lic interest which, notwithstanding the presumption of innocence, outweigh the rule I understand, pretrial detention is supposed to be exceptional, and is only sanctioned if it is impossible to find alternative means to guarantee appearance at ary 27, 2004).

-15Europe Parliamentary Assembly, Resolution 1359: Political Prisoners in Azerbaijan (January 27, 2004).
 16Europe Parliamentary Assembly, Committee on Legal Affairs and Human Rights, Political